Experience the Best of Orleans, Eastham, and Wellfleet, Massachusetts after Labor Day

 “People who are open-minded.
 We like new and different things.
 We are daring and adventurous!” he shouts over the din of revelers dancing to a live horn section blasting tunes from the stage behind him.

-MUDD pulls out another $5 bill from his pocket for three more half shells from the icy tub.
-While naysayers save their appetites for the clam chowders and lobster rolls, shellfish connoisseurs insist that the sustainable bivalve is worth every penny (or $1.50 to be exact).
+David pulls out another $5 bill from his pocket for three more half shells from the icy tub.
+While naysayers save their appetites for the clam chowders and lobster rolls, shellfish connoisseurs insist that the sustainable bivalve is worth every penny. ($1.50 to be exact).

 Sexy Globs of Flesh